yozawiratama/report.js/README.md

 <p>Report.js is a framework which was developed to help you making a creative report, so that the  stressfull task becomes a delightfull task.
 You can make a report with your own style,  also you can do it while enjoying a cup of coffee and pizza ! </p>
 <p>Report.js was built up with javascript language, and focused on OOP (Object Oriented Programme).</P>
 <p>Report.js still have many weakness, but we do our best to make Report Js becomes better and better. </p>
+find how easy to use Report.js <a href="https://github.com/yozawiratama/report.js/wiki/Welcome-to-Report.js!">here</a>.

 #Updates
 version 0.6